-One of the first European settlers in the district was John McIver, a Scot, who homesteaded the land now known as the Maple Ridge Golf Course.
-As his property included a fine ridge topped by Maple trees, McIver called his farm “Maple Ridge”.
+One of the first European settlers in what is now the City of Maple Ridge was John McIver, a Scot, who homesteaded on acreage that included todays Maple Ridge Gold Course.
+On his property was a ridge topped by fine maple trees so McIver called his farm “Maple Ridge.”

 There were more small communities along the north shore of the Fraser River.
 Those early settlements, sometimes less than a handful of homes, were at the river’s shore, a convenient highway for all.
 However for lumbering and development of the land away from the river, and to attract new settlers to those lands, roads were needed.

 Incorporation as a municipality would allow taxation for road building and other communal expenditures.
 It would assure growth and prosperity.
 With that in mind a group of settlers met at John McIver’s home.

 The new municipality of Maple Ridge was incorporated on 12 September 1874.
 It covered the land between the Pitt River and the Stave River, including Pitt Meadows.
 The residents of this neighbourhood saw no reason to adopt a different name for their neighbourhood.
 Everyone knew where Maple Ridge was.